The Velvet Underground & Nico: Music and lyrics

-Themes
+Lyrics

-The Velvet Underground & Nico was notable for its overt descriptions of topics such as drug abuse, prostitution, sadism and masochism and sexual deviancy.
-"I'm Waiting for the Man" describes a protagonist's efforts to obtain heroin, while "Venus in Furs" is a nearly literal interpretation of the 19th century novel of the same name (which itself prominently features accounts of BDSM).
+The Velvet Underground & Nico was notable for its overt descriptions of topics such as drug abuse, prostitution, sadomasochism, and sexual deviancy.
+"I'm Waiting for the Man" describes a protagonist's efforts to obtain heroin, while "Venus in Furs" is a nearly literal interpretation of the novel of the same name by Leopold von Sacher-Masoch, which itself prominently features accounts of sadomasochistic practices.
 "Heroin" details an individual's use of the drug and the experience of feeling its effects.

 Lou Reed, who wrote the majority of the album's lyrics, never intended to write about such topics for shock value.
-Reed, a fan of poets and authors such as Raymond Chandler, Nelson Algren, William S. Burroughs, Allen Ginsberg, and Hubert Selby, Jr., saw no reason the content in their works could not translate well to rock and roll music.
-An English major who studied for a B.A. at Syracuse University, Reed said in an interview that he thought joining the two (gritty subject matter and music) was "obvious".
-"That's the kind of stuff you might read.
+Reed, a fan of poets and authors such as Raymond Chandler, Nelson Algren, William S. Burroughs, Allen Ginsberg, and Hubert Selby, Jr., saw no reason the content in their works could not translate well to rock music.
+An English major who studied at Syracuse University, Reed said in an interview that he thought joining gritty subject matter and music was "obvious": "That's the kind of stuff you might read.
 Why wouldn't you listen to it?
 You have the fun of reading that, and you get the fun of rock on top of it."

 Though the album's dark subject matter is today considered revolutionary, several of the album's songs are centered on themes more typical of popular music.
-Certain songs were written by Reed as observations of the members of Andy Warhol's "Factory superstars".
+Certain songs were written by Reed as observations of Andy Warhol's "superstars".
 "Femme Fatale" in particular was written about Edie Sedgwick at Warhol's request.
 "I'll Be Your Mirror", inspired by Nico, is a tender and affectionate song; in stark contrast to a song like "Heroin".
-A common misperception is that "All Tomorrow's Parties" was written by Reed at Warhol's request (as stated in Victor Bockris and Gerard Malanga's Velvet Underground biography Up-Tight: The Velvet Underground Story).
-While the song does seem to be another observation of Factory denizens, Reed wrote the song before meeting Warhol, having recorded a demo in July 1965 at Ludlow Street.
-It had folk music sounds, which were possibly inspired by Bob Dylan.
+A common misperception is that "All Tomorrow's Parties" was written by Reed at Warhol's request (as stated in Victor Bockris and Gerard Malanga's Velvet Underground biography Up-Tight: The Velvet Underground Story; while the song does seem to be another observation of the denizens of The Factory, Reed wrote the song before meeting Warhol, having recorded a demo in July 1965 at Ludlow Street.